Rayanworkout/Cabmaster-VTC-public/README.md

 The report above shows that 90% of the code is covered by tests.

-When the Dev branch is merged with the Main branch, github sends a webhook to **Jenkins**, and **Jenkins** deploys the website to the server by following instructions on a bash file.
+When the Dev branch is merged with the Main branch, github sends a webhook to my server, and the website is deployed by following instructions of a Bash script.

 I get success / errors alerts for each deploy to ensure everything goes right.